-The State Library of South Australia is undertaking a digitisation program that will make South Australian directories available to be viewed and searched online (see the tabs above).
+The State Library of South Australia has digitised directories from 1864-1973.
+These can be searched online (see the tabs above).

 Commercially published directories and almanacs are a particularly valuable source of information for family historians.
 Often they may be the only way to track movements of individuals and families, simply because electoral rolls are incomplete and the 1841 South Australian census is the only one which has preserved names.